marlovitsh/AsusG752OnUbuntu/README.md

 # AsusG752OnUbuntu
 My Scripts to make my ASUS G752VS-BA384T work with Ubuntu 16.04

-## Problem 1 - solved in progress
+## Problem 1 - solved
 Elan Touchpad buttons not working correctly:

 left button acting like right button

-right button acting like middle buttonu
+right button acting like middle button

 solved with a script which remaps the buttons

 NOT needed on Ubuntu and derivatives >= 17

+script is called on login -> not active when logged out...

 ## Problem 2 - workaround in progress
 FN - mostly not working except